kyle-krieger/Project-Portfolio/README.md

 This repository is intended to showcase some of my personal projects as a data scientist.
 Feel free to use my projects to generate your own insights, but I ask that you reference the project as a contribtion to your findings.

-Dont hesitate to reach out via Linkedin if you want to collaborate and or have questions on my work! https://www.linkedin.com/in/kyle-krieger/
+Dont hesitate to reach out via Linkedin if you want to collaborate and or have questions on my work! #spacing https://www.linkedin.com/in/kyle-krieger/